prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 Note that the only two values currently valid for 'endpoint' are 'appnexus' and 'rubicon' -- other host companies should update their copy to include their endpoint.

+See [the AMP implementation guide](/dev-docs/show-prebid-ads-on-amp-pages.html#user-sync) for more information.

 2) The publisher places the 'load-cookie' script into the page: